Contact force

 Contact force example - hitting

 When a man aims to strike a billiard ball using a cue stick, he applies force to the ball through the stick.
-This action creates contact between the billiard ball and the cue stick, leading to the generation of a contact force.
-Contact forces, exemplified in this scenario, arise when two objects, in this case, the cue stick and the billiard ball, come into direct physical contact, resulting in the application of force through their interaction.
+This action creates contact between the billiard ball and the cue stick, resulting in the generation of a contact force.
+Contact forces, exemplified in this scenario, arise when two objects – in this case, the cue stick and the billiard ball – come into direct physical contact, resulting in the application of force through their interaction.

 Pulling